dlcs/protagonist/docs/architectural-considerations.md

 ### Different levels of Image API

-The IIIF Image API is designed to support _ramping up_[^1] - you can start with static files on disk and offer some functionality, and progress to dynamic image serving, offering more functionality.
+The IIIF Image API is designed to support _[ramping up](https://iiif.io/api/annex/notes/design_patterns/#intelligently-manage-ramping-up)_ - you can start with static files on disk and offer some functionality, and progress to dynamic image serving, offering more functionality.
 To deliver a service you must at least provide an image information document, the JSON file that describes the services you are offering for a given image (the info.json).
 You must also serve an image response to all the URLs that _could_ be requested, given the information in the info.json document.

 The simplest possible IIIF Image API implementation is just a single static JPEG image file, as long it is served from a URL that conforms to the specification and is accompanied by an info.json document that describes the (in this case, minimal) service.
 Only one API request (a URL with parameters) is possible, and it will return the single image file.

 A more useful service would offer the same full image at various sizes, listed in the info.json.
-Client code can choose the size most appropriate for their needs, whether it is a thumbnail, a larger image, or even a responsive image tag[^2].
+Client code can choose the size most appropriate for their needs, whether it is a thumbnail, a larger image, or even a [responsive image tag](https://tomcrane.github.io/iiif-img-tag/).

 Neither of the above give you true, efficient deep zoom.
-For this, you need tiles[^3].
+For this, [you need tiles](https://www.gasi.ch/blog/inside-deep-zoom-1).
 We can still do this with static tiles on disk, we just need a lot of them, and a script to process the master image to generate these static tile images.

 A large source image will require potentially thousands of tile images on disk (or in inexpensive storage that can be given a web front end, like Amazon S3 or Azure Blob Storage).
 Although see the discussion of tile size, later.